lewissbaker/cake/examples/usemodule/readme.txt

-This example demonstrates building and using a module (.dll on windows) using the compiler tool.
+This example demonstrates building and using a module (.dll on windows) with the compiler tool.